NilsLjungberg/NilsLjungberg/README.md

 ## About Me 👱🏻

-I am a 29 year old web developer with a background in science and sports.
+I am a 30 year old software developer with a background in science and sports.
 I therefore love to engage in any kind of movement practice during my free time, be it strength training, running, swimming or practicing new movement skills such as a handstand.
 And I love to play sports as well of course!
 However, if I don't feel like doing any of that, then I love to read books about programming and technology or science-based books related to health and fitness, as well as neuroscience.

 If you want to know more about me and my journey why I became a web developer, please visit my [portfolio website](https://nilsjonas.com/about.html).